-If you are not from the countryside, then you most likely can find these beautiful tiny olive-green buds filled in a narrow tall glass jar submerged in their pickling medium in the spice stores and groceries.
+If you are not from the countryside, then you most likely can find these beautiful tiny olive-green buds filled in a small, tall glass jar submerged in their pickling medium in the spice stores and groceries.
 Pickled capers can be readily available around the year in the markets.

 Traditionally, buds washed in the cold water soon after their harvest and allowed to dry in the sun for few hours before being put into tall jars containing vinegar, brine, or olive oil.
 Alternatively, they can also be preserved in sea salt alone.

-In general, small size buds (less than 1 cm diameter) are considered more flavorful than the larger buds (more than 1 cm diameter).
-Capers should be preserved by immersing in the pickling medium; otherwise, they will soon develop off-flavor.
+In general, small sized buds (less than 1 cm diameter) are considered more flavorful and therefore, preferred over the larger ones (more than 1 cm diameter).
+Capers should be preserved by immersing in the pickling medium; otherwise, they will soon become flavorless.
 Once you open the jar, make sure the bottle is refrigerated for future use.
-Use stainless steel spoon or fork to take them out from the jar.
+Use stainless steel spoon or fork to fish them out from the container.

 Capers, its tender shoots, as well as immature berries can be used in cooking.
-Raw buds have neutral flavor and need to be processed in pickling medium to develop unique piquant, tangy flavor.
+Raw buds have a neutral flavor and need to be processed in pickling medium to develop unique piquant, tangy flavor.

-They feature in variety of cuisines worldwide, especially in the Mediterranean cooking.
+They featured in a variety of cuisines worldwide, especially in the Mediterranean cooking.

 |Tuna with caper sauce and lemon.